protoncr/proton/README.md

 [![Chat on Telegram](https://patrolavia.github.io/telegram-badge/chat.png)](https://t.me/protoncr)

-Proton is a Telegram Client API adapter for Crystal.
-Currently it uses [TDLib](https://github.com/tdlib/td) to send and receive information from Telegram, but eventually it will include a pure Crystal MTProto implementation.
+Proton is pure Telegram/MTProto library for the Crystal programming language.

 ## Installation

-1. Install tdlib (and more specifically `libtdjson`) from https://github.com/tdlib/td

-2. Add the dependency to your `shard.yml`:
+1. Add the dependency to your `shard.yml`:

    ```yaml
    dependencies: